DillonPinto/MovieApp/README.md

 This project was generated with [Angular CLI] version 7.2.3.

-# Functionality implemented
+# Functionality implemented:

-*Login, register, and save user sessions without requiring the user to log back in again.
+  * Login, register, and save user sessions without requiring the user to log back in again.

-*Ability to search for movies by title or IMDB id with autocomplete
+  * Ability to search for movies by title or IMDB id with autocomplete

-*Entity framework used to store user records/objects.
+  * Entity framework used to store user records/objects.

-*All UI components implemented using the Angular material package
+  * All UI components implemented using the Angular material package

-*Ability to create lists
+  * Ability to create lists

-*Ability to add a movie to list or remove one from a list
+  * Pagination for all results displaye

-*Pagination for all results displayed
+  * Ability to add a movie to list or remove one from a list

 ## Future improvements